 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.
 As an Amazon Associate I earn from qualifying purchases.

-Ultimately, whether the product is branded Advil, Motrin, Nurofen or is the generic drug Ibuprofen, we need to know that, long term, understanding the cause of one’s pain and addressing that health issue should become a priority instead of allowing the damage caused by this pain killer.
+Ultimately, whether the product is branded Advil, Motrin, Nurofen or is the generic drug ibuprofen, we need to know that, long term, understanding the cause of one’s pain and addressing that health issue should become a priority instead of allowing the damage caused by this pain killer.

 Basic information about Ibuprofen

-Approved by the FDA in 1974, Ibuprofen is an over-the-counter, nonsteroidal, anti-inflammatory drug (NSAID) that many turn to for pain relief, to reduce inflammation or to reduce fever.
+Approved by the FDA in 1974, ibuprofen is an over-the-counter, nonsteroidal, anti-inflammatory drug (NSAID) that many turn to for pain relief, to reduce inflammation or to reduce fever.
 Chemicals called prostaglandins are released by the body to cause these symptoms, and ibuprofen works by blocking the enzyme (cyclooxygenase) that makes prostaglandins.
-What patients often don’t realize are the specific side effects that are silently occurring within their bodies as a result.

 Warning: There are many conditions and medications that are contraindicated with the use of ibuprofen.
 Common medications should not be taken alongside ibuprofen unless a doctor has been consulted.
-Similarly, there are medical conditions that can worsen with the use of Ibuprofen, including asthma, solid-organ transplants, anatomical abnormalities and cystic fibrosis.
-Those who are breastfeeding should also avoid Ibuprofen.
+Similarly, there are medical conditions that can worsen with the use of ibuprofen, including asthma, solid-organ transplants, anatomical abnormalities and cystic fibrosis.
+Those who are breastfeeding should also avoid ibuprofen.

 Briefly, the dangers of Ibuprofen use

-It is estimated that one in five long-term Ibuprofen users will develop gastrointestinal difficulties directly resulting from Ibuprofen use.
+It is estimated that one in five long-term ibuprofen users will develop gastrointestinal difficulties directly resulting from Ibuprofen use.
 As one PubMed study says,

-The major adverse reactions include the affects on the gastrointestinal tract (GIT), the kidney and the coagulation system…It has been estimated that 1 in 5 chronic users (lasting over a long period of time) of NSAIDs will develop gastric damage which can be silent. (source)
+The major adverse reactions include the effects on the gastrointestinal tract (GIT), the kidney and the coagulation system…It has been estimated that 1 in 5 chronic users (lasting over a long period of time) of NSAIDs will develop gastric damage which can be silent. (source)

-How does gut damage occur?
-Briefly, Ibuprofen reduces DAO levels, an enzyme that helps to break down and clear histamines.
+Ibuprofen reduces DAO levels, an enzyme that helps to break down and clear histamines.
 Elevated levels of histamine in the gut increases zonulin, which is the protein that breaks apart the epithelial cells that line the gut.
-Thus Ibuprofen causes leaky gut and allows food particles into our blood stream, causing food sensitivities and autoimmunity. (source and source)

 Other dangers include: